 Probate and trust administration isn’t for wimps.
 It also isn’t for people who aren’t ready to shoulder the burdens associated with being named as a fiduciary.
 A fiduciary is the person who gets the laborious task of holding assets in trust for a beneficiary.
 In Florida, trustees of trusts and personal representatives of estates are classified as fiduciaries.

 While taking on such a role may be a labor of love for those who are named by their deceased loved ones, mistakes can be made which can quickly get the fiduciary into significant trouble.
-And whether they mean to or not, the law states that, “it is illegal for a fiduciary to misappropriate money [or other assets] for personal gain.”
+And whether they mean to or not, the law states that, “it is illegal for a fiduciary to misappropriate money for personal gain.”

 Here are the ten blunders in probate and trust administrations: